splunk/public-o11y-docs/get-started/admin-onboarding/phase2/phase2-rollout-plan.rst

 Items should at least include the following:

 * Which environment variables and command line parameters to set for the auto-instrumentation agents.
-For more information, see :ref:`https://docs.splunk.com/Observability/apm/set-`.
+For more information, see https://docs.splunk.com/Observability/apm/set-.
-* Guide on how to enable :ref:`AlwaysOn Profiling <https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.8rdrmmc6xzqh>` if required.
+* Guide on how to enable https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.8rdrmmc6xzqh if required.
 * Instructions how to configure logs to add tracing information.
 This is language dependent.
-For a  Java example, see :ref:`https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html`.
+For a  Java example, see https://docs.splunk.com/Observability/gdi/get-data-in/application/java/instrumentation/connect-traces-logs.html.
 * A guide that to the naming conventions for metrics, and environments.
-For details on metric naming conventions, see :ref:`https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.wm48ywczbj4`.
-For details on environment naming conventions, see :ref:`https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.nly13uf61hgz`.
+For details on metric naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.wm48ywczbj4.
+For details on environment naming conventions, see https://docs.google.com/document/d/1hpzkmO5c8cz35x3ofa-MC0JGmsazaPQov-7k_f5Mml8/edit?pli=1#heading=h.nly13uf61hgz.